Customer Segmentation Explained with 6 Examples and 8 Models

 1. Creating the customer segment

 Once you have your contact list scrubbed, creating segments is more effective.
-Continuing from our example, we’ve created a segment here that targets users who signed up in the past seven days, and launched the app, but did not view any content.
+Continuing from our example, we’ve created a segment that targets users who signed up in the past seven days and launched the app but did not view any content.
 The problem here is activation.

 2. Setting up the campaign

-If the users aren’t launching your app, you have to choose other channels to reach them.
-Let’s go with SMS since they’re using the app on their phones.
+If the users aren’t launching your app, you must choose other channels to reach them.
+Let’s go with SMS since they use the app on their phones.
 We’re creating a new campaign to get them to purchase a product.
 The goal can also be a different type of conversion or simply using the app more.

 3. Creating content